 Let’s get started

 It is generally a tradeoff that favors low frequencies.
 This is why?
 Because you need to move less to hit an SPL.

-Keep in mind, however, that higher frequencies will result in an increase of your moving mass and therefore the gains at higher frequencies may not be equal to lower frequencies.
+Keep in mind, however, that higher frequencies will result in an increase in your moving mass and therefore the gains at higher frequencies may not be equal to lower frequencies.

 The 12” sub is, therefore, the better option in terms of bass frequency response.
 The 12’’ sub will perform better than the 10’’ sub when it comes to bass frequency response.

 Another consideration is the difference in resonant frequencies between 10” and 12” subs.
 Subs of 12” have a lower resonant frequency.
 You will experience reduced output and more distortion if the frequency is lower than the resonant frequency.

 It will take more time for the sub 12” to distort if you play lower frequencies.

 A 10” would be a better option if you are interested in balance.
 The balance of the 12’s will be better if the subwoofer box is larger.